 As time passes and work requirements continue, more and more folks will switch to other kinds of calls and virtual coworking sessions for accountability, peer-support and a tiny bit of sanity to break the cabin-fever.

 Stay informed and share your thoughts.

 Stay safe out there, and if there’s anything we can help you or your community or your business with, please do ping us on Twitter @includedco, where we’ll also be sharing more information about other calls, coworking sessions and more resources during these trying times.

 Got any other types of virtual calls to share?
 Or planning virtual events for your community?

-Let us know in comments below or via our Twitter handle above.
+Let us know via our Twitter handle above.